 Artists are redefining the limits of what games are capable of displaying visually on screen.
 They are shaping the future of one of the world's fastest growing forms of entertainment.
 Get creative and explore the skills to give you a foundation in understanding content creation for both 2D and 3D games.
 Learn to develop well-versed 2D and 3D asset creation for game development.
 You will learn a variety of software tools to gain the necessary skills for 3D modeling, texturing, lighting and animation.

-- Game Art Books - This is a collection of eBooks and resources where you can learn to create 3D content to suit any game.
+- Game Art Books & Articles - This is a collection of eBooks and resources where you can learn to create 3D content to suit any game.

 - Video Tutorials - This page provides a collection of in-depth video tutorials depending on the specific software and tools for game art content creation